What is a confidentiality clause or agreement?

 If you have been asked to sign a confidentiality agreement or clause, you may want to contact a legal adviser.
 They can review it for you and give you advice about whether or not you should sign it.
 They will also be able to let you know if the clause or agreement is trying to be used for something it shouldn’t be used for.

-If you are asked to sign a settlement agreement at work, your employer should make sure you have access to independent advice from someone like a lawyer or a trade union representative.
-ACAS can also help you negotiate these settlements.
+If you are asked to sign a settlement agreement at work, your employer should make sure you receive independent legal advice.
+This should be from someone who is authorised to provide this.
+This might be a lawyer or a trade union representative.
+In some cases, ACAS can also help you negotiate these settlements.

-So – if you are unsure, make sure you get advice about what you’re signing first.
+If you are unsure, make sure you get legal advice about what you’re signing first.
 Always ask for a copy, and remember that the clause or agreement can’t stop you speaking up about a criminal act or whistleblowing.